 The Bichon stands no more than 12 inches (30 cm) tall at the shoulder.
 He has large dark eyes and a black button nose.
 His double coat is thick and curly and solid white although he may have buff, apricot, or cream coloured shadings.

-The Bichon does need regular grooming, and must be completely dried after bathing to keep his coat tangle-free.
+The Bichon does need regular grooming, more than other breeds, and must be completely dried after bathing to keep his coat tangle-free.
 However, his coat is considered to be non-shedding, non-allergenic, and odourless!

 The Bichon gets along well with other household pets and is active enough to romp with the children!
 Thanks to his sunny disposition, he also makes a fine companion for the elderly or disabled as most of his exercise needs can be met by playing around the house or garden.

 A good watchdog, the Bichon Frise will alert his people to any unfamiliar faces.
 He is smart and takes well to obedience training.
+However, he is also one of the breeds that is difficult to housebreak.
+Have patience and treats!
+He responds particularly well to food rewards.
 As with all dogs, he should start both training and socialization early.

 As a very sociable animal, Bichons are happiest when with their human companions and so can be susceptible to separation anxiety.
 More than many other breeds, they don’t like being left alone for long periods of time.
 This can lead to destructive chewing, barking, and other negative behaviour.

 The Bichon loves to get out and about and enjoys regular walks.
 As might be expected of a dog originally bred as a sailor’s companion, he enjoys splashing about in water and will even retrieve sticks or a ball from the water.

 The Bichon Frise is relatively long lived, with an average lifespan of 12-13 years although many live longer.